Delta456/box-cli-maker/README.md

 - `Windows Terminal`, `ConEmu` and `Mintty` are the only know terminal emulators which can render Unicode and Emojis properly on Windows.
 - Indic Text only works on very few Terminals as less support it.
 - It is recommended not to use this for Online Playgrounds like [`Go Playground`](https://play.golang.org/) and [`Repl.it`](https://repl.it), `CI/CDs` etc. because they use a font that only has ASCII support and other Character Set is used which becomes problematic for finding the length as the font changes during runtime.
-- Change your font which supports Unicode and Emojis else the right vertical alignment will break.
+- Some changes will be needed to your font which supports Unicode and Emojis else the right vertical alignment will break.

 #### 3. Terminal Color Detection